PluginMania/RenderOverrideForMaya/docs_reST/source/en/sec99_other/specialOffers.rst

 * We are looking for survey panelist to help us prepare for the release of a new version of this software.
 * We ask that you actually use the tool, give us feedback on how it feels to use, and report bugs.
-* Survey panelist will receive a license from the developer
+* Survey panelist will receive program files and licenses for the new version from the developer.

   * Can be used commercially while the license is valid
   * If you are already a subscriber, you may suspend your subscription during the monitoring period.